anselanza/omxplayer-controll/README.md

 ## Usage

-Short example running a video getting the status every 5 seconds and listeing to the aboutToFinis signal
+Short example running a video getting the status every 5 seconds and listening to the aboutToFinish signal

 ```js
 var omxp = require('omxplayer-controll');